Climate change is altering Earth’s rotation enough to mess with our clocks

 Technologists, however, demand excruciating levels of exactitude.
 Atomic clocks and not sundials now tell us what time it is.
 In atomic time, a second is defined as 9,192,631,770 oscillations of a Cesium atom.
 The goal of the people who want to get things exactly right is to make sure that atomic time is perfectly in sync with astronomical time.

-For example, GPS satellites need to know exactly where Earth is beneath them – and precisely what time it is – to accurately guide you.
+For example, GPS satellites need to know exactly where Earth is beneath them – and precisely what time it is – to accurately get you from your house to the nearest Arby’s.

 But Earth doesn’t spin at a perfectly constant speed.
 Our planet is in a complicated gravitational dance with the moon, the sun, the oceanic tides, Earth’s own atmosphere and the motion of the planet’s solid inner core.